jonasthewolf/gsn2x/doc/src/ext_dialectic.md

 A Counter Goals or Counter Solutions `challenges` other elements.

 If that leads to a defeat, those elements can be marked as `defeated: true`.
+If this also affects a relation, a node can mark one of its relation as defeated using: `defeatedRelation: G1`.

 ## Example Source